It’s fascinating to me how different foods can bring back memories. I think that’s why I loved the book and movie “Like Water for Chocolate” so much.

 Soon I’ll post some correspondence between Gloria and me about the German cuisine we remember growing up with – it may be interesting for any of you children and grandchildren of German immigrants.

 This article was posted on Wednesday, October 28th, 2009 at 3:08 pm and is filed under Childhood Food Memories, Countries & Cultures, Cuisine, Food Memories, Mama Lisa, Parenting, Recipes of the World, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Childhood Food Memories – Bananas”